h2oai/h2o-tutorials/tutorials/hive_udf_template/README.md

 ```

 ### Creating several models in H2O
-Now that the data has been prepared, let's build a set of models using [GBM](http://docs.h2o.ai/datascience/gbm.html).
-Here we will select the columns used as predictors and results,  specify the validation data set, and then buld a model.
+Now that the data has been prepared, let's build a set of models using [GBM](http://h2o-release.s3.amazonaws.com/h2o/rel-simons/7/docs-website/h2o-docs/index.html#Data%20Science%20Algorithms-GBM).
+Here we will select the columns used as predictors and results, specify the validation data set, and then build a model.

 ```r
 > predset <- c(("RELP", "SCHL", "COW", "MAR", "INDP", "RAC1P", "SEX", "POBP", "AGEP", "WKHP", "LOG_CAPGAIN", "LOG_CAPLOSS")